 The original idea behind CHG‑MERIDIAN was to re-use unwanted computers.
 With the rise in the number of computers since the 1990s, this idea gained ever greater importance.
 In 2000, CHG-MERIDIAN opened its own brokerage and logistics center in Mörfelden near Frankfurt.
 Lease returns have been refurbished and remarketed here ever since.
 In 2010, the Technology and Service Center moved to Gross-Gerau, with another center in Skien in Norway added in 2013.
 Both centers specialize in erasing data, some of it sensitive, using a certified process.

 Since 2014, CHG‑MERIDIAN has been offering its customers a standardized, environmentally friendly, and socially responsible re-use concept for pre-owned IT hardware, where the emphasis is on remarketing.
-In Belgium, CHG‑MERIDIAN started to work with the non-profit organizations Close the Gap and WorldLoop to pass on used equipment that is still in working order to schools and training establishments in developing countries.
-When it is no longer useful, the equipment is collected up again and recycled in an environmentally friendly way.

 The business that started life in a room in Jurgen Gelf’s home now has its own impressive headquarters.
 CHG‑MERIDIAN moved into the new building in Weingarten near Ravensburg in 2003.
 It provides space for around 270.
 An extension with another 250 workspaces was opened in May 2016.